archaeogeek/wps-pgrouting-workshop/GettingStarted/GettingStarted.md

 ## Downloading our files

-1. Right-click on a blank bit of desktop and choose 'open terminal'
+1. Right-click on a blank bit of desktop and choose 'open terminal' if you don't have one open already.
 2. Copy the following commands one line at a time and paste them into your terminal using ctrl-v: wget http://www.archaeogeek.com/zoo.tar.bz2 sudo tar -xvjpf zoo.tar.bz2 -C /